reactify/libpd-audiobus/README.md

 This will allow us to access the (previously) protected PdAudioUnit property.
 In your audio session setup, make sure to change the #import “PdAudioController.h” line to our new “PdAudioController_AB.h”.

-The AudioController class handles changes to Aubiobus connections, enabling Pd mic input if our app is being used as a Filter or Receiver, and muting it when in Sender mode, instead playing a drum loop.
+The AudioManager class handles changes to Aubiobus connections, enabling Pd mic input if our app is being used as a Filter or Receiver, and muting it when in Sender mode, instead playing a drum loop.